 Consumers are coping with rising food prices in various ways.
-A Best Food Facts poll shows people are clipping coupons, buying fewer name brand items, and shopping at discount/warehouse stores in an effort to keep the household budget in the black.
+A recent poll shows people are clipping coupons, buying fewer name brand items, and shopping at discount/warehouse stores in an effort to keep the household budget in the black.
 Results of the poll are as follows:

 Additionally, several consumers left comments in response to the question about how they are coping with food prices that are increasing.
 Here are some of their comments:

 - “I still go to the same stores, but I definitely buy more store brands.
 A person has only so much money to work with and you gotta eat!”

 - “I’ve always clipped coupons bought generic brands.
 I also grow veggies in pots or in the garden.”

 - “I think it’s a shame hard working citizens have to work twice as hard to keep the same shirt on their backs.”

 - “Here in the U.S. we spend only 10% of our income on food compared to other countries that are as high as 90 percent.
 As a farmer, we strive to grow safe, high quality food.
 The cost of processing and transportation has the biggest effect on the prices we pay as consumers.
 I urge you to buy fresh products and local products.
 82 percent of U.S. agricultural products are produced on farms owned by individuals, family partnerships, and family corporations.
 Non-family corporations account for only 18 percent of U.S. ag product sales.”

 - “If a product does not say ‘Made in the USA’ we do not purchase.
 We use coupons and mostly shop at warehouse stores.
 We eat fresh fruit and vegetables grown in the USA.”